bernydole/vanillatop/README.md

 ### Licence

-Vanillatop is released under the [MIT licence](https://opensource.org/licenses/MIT).
+This plugin is open-sourced software licensed under the [MIT licence](https://opensource.org/licenses/MIT) and is distributed free of charge.